 Iryna came to the U.S. from Ukraine in 2019 with degrees—in both marketing and translation, and years of experience working in the field of marketing.
 To advance in her career, Iryna recently completed several digital marketing courses.
 With support from The Job Up, a work-readiness accelerator for immigrants seeking to use their credentials, and member of the WES-based Global Talent Leadership Network, she has polished her resumé, grown a professional network, and secured numerous interviews.
 Yet time and time again, promising positions were offered to other candidates.
 To pay her bills, Iryna currently works in customer service at an e-commerce company.

 Iryna is one of the two million immigrants and refugees with a bachelor’s degree or higher who are underemployed in the U.S. Sixty percent hold credentials earned in other countries.
 Policy reforms are needed to ensure that everyone has a fair chance of reaching their career and educational goals in the U.S.

-Systemic barriers to economic mobility—including limited recognition of credentials earned in other countries—impact individuals who are seeking to resume their careers, deny communities critical social, cultural, and linguistic competence, and keep millions of dollars out of the U.S. economy each year.
+Systemic barriers to economic mobility—including limited recognition of credentials earned in other countries—impact individuals who are seeking to resume their careers.
+This denies communities critical social, cultural, and linguistic competence, and keeps millions of dollars out of the U.S. economy each year.